 Low Competition Means Ease of Winning:

 Another thing to consider before settling on a niche is competition.
-You should avoid highly competitive niches since they are already saturated with websites created by other webmasters.
+It would be best to avoid highly competitive places since they are already saturated with websites created by other webmasters.

 This is the most critical principle for effective niche selection.
 Your objective should be to choose a niche that is not too competitive and has a low volume of users.
-Simultaneously, it has the ability to expand over time (see trends in niche selection) to provide a more complete picture of this.
+Simultaneously, it can expand over time (see trends in niche selection) to provide a complete picture of this.

 Future Relevance of the Subject:

 By monitoring the trend and verifying that it has grown over time, you can guarantee that you will remain relevant in the future.

 There are certain exceptions, such as when you’re working on a micro-niche and your blog’s time horizon is less than 1-2 years.
 Google trend is an excellent free tool for determining a topic’s popularity.